Investigating the Nature of the Luminous Ambiguous Nuclear Transient ASASSN-17jz

 We used our follow-up photometric data to refine the flux calibration of the spectra.
 For each filter completely contained in the wavelength range covered by each spectrum and for which we could interpolate the photometric light curves to the spectroscopic epoch, we extracted synthetic photometric magnitudes.
 We then fit a line to the difference between the observed photometric flux and the synthetic flux as a function of the central wavelength of the filter, and scaled the spectrum by this fit.
 Finally, we corrected the spectra for Galactic extinction.

 Figure~\ref{fig:spec_evol} shows the spectroscopic evolution of ASASSN-17jz.
-Only one spectrum is shown for dates where multiple spectrosocpic observations were obtained on the same night.
-We analyze the spectra and compare them to those of TDEs, SNe, AGNs, and other nuclear outbursts in Section~\ref{sec:spec_anal}.
+Only one spectrum is shown for dates where multiple \edit1{spectroscopic} observations were obtained on the same night. \edit1{Instrument setups and exposure times for each spectrum are listed in Table~\ref{tab:spec_details}.} We analyze the spectra and compare them to those of TDEs, SNe, AGNs, and other nuclear outbursts in Section~\ref{sec:spec_anal}.